xmain12/Stefanie_/README.md

 ```
 By using kick, add, promote, demote Commands, Your WhatsApp account may be banned.
-WhatsAlexa or we are not responsible for your account,
+Stefanie or we are not responsible for your account,
 This bot is intended for the purpose of having fun with some fun commands
 and group management with some helpfull commands.